eventhough/hapi-route-acl/README.md

   }
 };
 ```
-Where the keys are route names with objects that map each crud type to a boolean for access.
+Keys are route names and values are objects that map each crud type to a boolean for access.

 A full example has been provided in the example/ folder.
 You can run this example with `node example/server.js` and send requests to it.